If you travel to Switzerland while pregnant

 Your authorization will not be granted automatically.
 Indeed, the following conditions apply:

-If your application is approved, you will be issued with an S2 certificate you will need to show in the Member State you are visiting either to one of the local health insurance fund or directly to your health care provider so that your care is covered locally pursuant to local law.
+If your application is approved, you will be issued with an S2 certificate you will need to show in Switzerland either to one of the local health insurance fund or directly to your health care provider so that your care is covered locally pursuant to local law.

 If your request for prior authorization has been denied, the decision must be reasoned and include instructions on the appeals procedure.